osisoft/PI-Adapter/V1/Installation/Installation.md

 ---
-uid: OPCUAInstallation
+uid: Installation
 ---

 # Installation

 You can install OSIsoft adapters using an install kit.
 To download any OSIsoft adapter, go to the [OSIsoft Customer Portal](https://customers.osisoft.com/s/).
 For a list of supported operating systems and further installation requirements, see the following list.

 ## Installation prerequisites

-- OSIsoft adapters support .NET Core 3.1., which is supported on the following operating systems:
+- OSIsoft adapters support .NET Core 3.1, which is supported on the following operating systems:

    - Alpine: 3.10+
    - Debian: 9+